 My love for Greek food started in my teenage years.
-Growing up with Greek friends exposed me to Greece’s authentic flavours that gave a preview of what was to come once I actually got there.
-We used to frequent Toronto’s Greek neighbourhood, where restaurants are aplenty and the flavours are authentic.
+Growing up with Greek friends exposed me to Greece’s authentic flavours that gave me a preview of what was to come once I got there.
+We used to frequent Toronto’s Greek neighbourhood, where restaurants are aplenty, and the flavours are authentic.

-I discovered that drinking frappes (iced drink made of instant coffee and water) was more of a past time than just a drink.
+I discovered that drinking frappes (an iced drink made of instant coffee and water) was more of a pastime than just a drink.
 You can make a frappe last for hours, although it’s not my favourite way to drink coffee.
 Greece has a great selection of wines and beers, including specialty liquors like ouzo, tsipouro and tsikoudia (also known as raki).
 They pack quite a punch if you’re not ready.

 Make friends with the friendly locals

 I may be partial, but I think that the Greeks are some of the nicest and most welcoming people around.
 Helping you with directions, providing recommendations and sharing their culture is like a badge of honour.